2NTelekomunikace/node-red-flow-examples/README.md

 ## Node-RED

-Node-RED is a powerful, flow-based development tool designed for the visual programming of event-driven applications.
-Originally developed by IBM, it enables users to connect devices, services, and APIs using an intuitive browser-based editor.
+Node-RED is a powerful, flow-based **development tool** designed for the visual programming of event-driven applications.
+Originally developed by IBM, it enables users to connect devices, services, and APIs using an **intuitive browser-based editor**.
 Thanks to its low-code approach, Node-RED has gained popularity among developers and system integrators for creating automation workflows quickly and efficiently without requiring extensive coding.

 ## Automation feature

-Built on the Node-RED platform, this addition directly offers extensive flow-based programming capabilities to 2N Access Commander.
-It allows users to connect 2N Access Commander with various third-party systems and automate custom workflows based on events within the platform.
+At 2N, we have **integrated Node-RED directly into 2N Access Commander** to provide our partners and customers with even greater flexibility and customisation options.
+With Node-RED, you can automate access control workflows, trigger external actions based on events from 2N intercoms and access units, and easily integrate with third-party systems.
+This brings powerful scripting capabilities into the hands of system administrators — no need for complex backend development.

 !***REMOVED***Automation feature***REMOVED***(automation_feature.png "Automation feature")